ottotsuma/software-engineer-website/src/components/Monad/notes.md

 # Notes:

+The new world is in a balance.
+The Republic fractures from invasions by the Elves, late empire problems, uninterested ruling class, Alden invasion, Sea people sabotage.
+Alden invades Huonhia, they both collapse under the sea peoples invasion.
+The Kingdom having become the Empire forms a deal with Leika but are both destroyed by the sea people Our characters flee though the desert/Chalbia into Pocotcotco, who are under invasion by the Elves.
+Who again fall before the sea people in ruin.

 <p>1: They are in a zone of comfort</p>
 <p>2: But they want something</p>
 <p>3: They enter an unfamiliar situation</p>